Part 1: The Importance of Health & Wellness

 For severe cases, surgery may be required to correct injuries such as broken bones or torn knee ligaments, such as ACL tears.
 Surgery is often followed up with rehabilitative exercises, helping patients to regain movement and strength in the affected region, particularly for older patients who may be less mobile as well as athletes to help them get back to their previous training intensity.

-Get in touch with Thomson Wellth today to find out more on how our sports injury specialists can help you.
+Get in touch with Thomson Wellth today to find out more about how our sports injury specialists can help you.

 Part 4: Conclusion